Full Text View

 To demonstrate the superiority of the clinical efficacy of 12 weeks' treatment with Nasacort versus placebo in adult patients presenting with Chronic Non Allergic and Non Infectious Rhinitis

-Condition Intervention Phase
+Condition or disease Intervention/treatment Phase

-Drug: triamcinolone acetonide
+Rhinitis Drug: triamcinolone acetonide Drug: placebo Phase 3

-Official Title: A Randomised, Double-Blind, French Multi-Centre Study, to Evaluate the Efficacy and Tolerance, in Comparison With Placebo, of Nasacort in Chronic Non Allergic and Non Infectious Rhinitis in Adults
+Official Title: A Randomised, Double-blind, French Multi-centre Study, to Evaluate the Efficacy and Tolerance, in Comparison With Placebo, of Nasacort in Chronic Non Allergic and Non Infectious Rhinitis in Adults

-Study Start Date: April 2006
+Study Start Date : April 2006

-1: Experimental Drug: triamcinolone acetonide
+Experimental: 1 Drug: triamcinolone acetonide

 220µg/day or a double spray into each nostril once daily for 12 weeks'treatment

-2: Placebo Comparator Drug: placebo
+Placebo Comparator: 2 Drug: placebo

 a double spray into each nostril once daily

-Ages Eligible for Study: 18 Years to 65 Years
+Ages Eligible for Study: 18 Years to 65 Years (Adult, Older Adult)

-Genders Eligible for Study: Both
+Sexes Eligible for Study: All

 Accepts Healthy Volunteers: No